yarncraft/awesome-edge/README.md

 * [Lightbend Lagom](https://www.lagomframework.com/) -  opinionated microservices framework
 * [GoKit](https://gokit.io/) - A toolkit for microservices
 * [Goa](https://goa.design/) - Goa provides a holistic approach for developing remote APIs and microservices in Go.
-* [Garden](https://garden.io/) - Garden is an automation platform for Kubernetes development and testing
 * [Micro](https://micro.mu/) - Micro is a cloud platform for API development
 * [Dapr](https://dapr.io/) - Dapr is a portable, event-driven, runtime for building distributed applications across cloud and edge.